 Even though people seem to have lower cholesterol as a result of Keto dieting, that may only be due to them losing weight or managing their diabetes.
 For an otherwise fit person, long term, it is possible that Keto could increase risk of heart disease or stroke.

 As mentioned above, this diet tends to exclude foods which are important for good health like whole grains, fruits, and veggies.
 Studies on epileptic patients using the Keto diet have shown that it can cause micronutrient deficiencies.

 When you eat extremely low amounts of carbohydrates (about 50 grams or less a day), the body runs out of the blood sugar it needs to keep going.
-After a few days, your body will start breaking down proteins and fats for energy instead which can help you lose weight.
+After a few days, your body will start breaking down proteins and fats for energy instead which can help you lose weight in a process called ketosis.
 This is usually only an ideal diet for short-term use!